SplitGaussian: Reconstructing Dynamic Scenes via Visual Geometry Decomposition: Experiment

 \subsection{Compared with SOTA Results}

-\paragraph{Quantitative Comparison.} We compare our approach with Deformable 3DGS~\cite{yang2023deformable3dgs}, 4DGS~\cite{Wu_2024_CVPR}, HyperNeRF~\cite{park2021hypernerf}, NeRF-DS~\cite{nerf_ds}, GauFre~\cite{gaufre}, MoDec-GS~\cite{modecgs}.
-As summarized in Table~\ref{tab:sota_NeRF-DS}, our method consistently achieves the best or second-best performance across most sequences on the NeRF-DS dataset, demonstrating robustness under challenging dynamics and lighting.
+\textbf{Quantitative Comparisons.} We compare our approach with Deformable 3DGS~\cite{yang2023deformable3dgs}, 4DGS~\cite{Wu_2024_CVPR}, HyperNeRF~\cite{park2021hypernerf}, NeRF-DS~\cite{nerf_ds}, GauFre~\cite{gaufre}, MoDec-GS~\cite{modecgs}.
+As summarized in Table~\ref{tab:sota_NeRF-DS}, our method consistently achieves the best or second-best performance on the NeRF-DS dataset, demonstrating robustness under challenging dynamics and lighting.
 Averaged over all metrics, it surpasses competing baselines, indicating superior reconstruction capability.
 Table~\ref{tab2} further reports evaluations on the HyperNeRF and iPhone datasets, where our method remains highly competitive against Deformable 3DGS and GauFre.
-These results collectively validate the generalizability of our approach across diverse real-world settings involving non-rigid motion and handheld camera trajectories.
+Noted that the iPhone dataset is inherently challenging due to handheld capture, rolling-shutter distortions, and unstable exposure, and prior dynamic Gaussian-splatting methods also report universally low PSNR on this benchmark.
+Moreover, we further include three recent dynamic Gaussian-splatting methods 4DGS~\cite{Wu_2024_CVPR}, 4DGS2~\cite{yang2023gs4d}, and MoDec-GS~\cite{modecgs} to provide a more complete evaluation on the HyperNeRF~\cite{park2021hypernerf} dataset.
+These works represent diverse strategies for modeling spatiotemporal variation beyond traditional 3D Gaussian formulations.
+The results from Table~\ref{tab:hypernerf_extended} demonstrate that SplitGaussian remains highly competitive among a diverse set of recent dynamic Gaussian-splatting methods.
+Despite the varied modeling assumptions of these baselines, our approach achieves consistently strong performance across all metrics, particularly in perceptual reconstruction quality.
+This highlights the robustness of our geometry–appearance decomposition and confirms that SplitGaussian maintains stable reconstruction performance even when compared with more complex 4D or motion-decomposition formulations.
+These results collectively validate the generalization of our approach across diverse real-world settings involving non-rigid motion and handheld camera trajectories.